Bring smiles to everyone’s faces with my red velvet Oreo brownies recipe!

 - Caramel Brownies

 Red Velvet Oreo Brownies

 - 2 packages Holiday Oreo's

 Red Velvet Brownie Layer:

 - Preheat oven to bake at 350 degrees.
 Spray a 9X13 inch baking dish with nonstick cooking spray.

 - Beat together eggs, cake mix, and ½ cup of melted butter, using an electric mixer, until the mixture is smooth.

 - Press mixture into the bottom of a prepared baking pan (I use my hands).
 Nestle a few Oreos to brownie mixture and bake in preheated oven for 13 minutes.

 - Meanwhile, crush one package of Oreo's in a food processor or with a rolling pin in a 1-gallon ziplock.
 Mix the crushed Oreo's with 1/2 cup melted butter until combined.
 Sprinkle mixture evenly over the baked brownies and gently press down.

 - Add milk chocolate chips to a mixing bowl.
 In a small saucepan, bring the heavy cream to a simmer.
 Pour heated cream over chocolate chips.
 Allow mixture to sit for 5 minutes.
-Whisk mixture until completely smooth.
-Pour ganache evenly over Oreo layer and sprinkle top with mini chocolate chips.
+Whisk the mixture until completely smooth.
+Pour ganache evenly over the Oreo layer and sprinkle the top with mini chocolate chips.
 Cool brownies to room temperature.
 Cover and refrigerate until cold and set.
 I prefer them cooled overnight.
 Cut and serve!